Juntos por el Cambio: Foreign policy

 and from Mercosur achieved a free trade agreement with the European Union and closer ties with the Pacific Alliance.

 Macri and his Foreign Minister Susana Malcorra endorsed Democrat Hillary Clinton in the 2016 US presidential election, which was won by Republican Donald Trump.

 Mauricio Macri said he wanted to start a "new kind of relationship" with the United Kingdom over the Falkland Islands as he tried to move his country towards a centrist position in world affairs.

-During the first week in office, Macri annulled the Memorandum of understanding between Argentina and Iran, which would have established a joint investigation into the 1994 bombing with AMIA, a terrorist attack on a Jewish organization for which Argentina blamed Hezbollah and Iran.
+During the first week in office, Macri annulled the Memorandum of understanding between Argentina and Iran, which would have established a joint investigation into the 1994 AMIA bombing, a terrorist attack on a Jewish organization in Buenos Aires for which Argentina blamed Hezbollah and Iran.